SunGard-Labs/fix2json/README.md

 MIT.
 See license text in [LICENSE](LICENSE).

 ## Copyrights and Names
-Copyright © SunGard 2015.
+Copyright © FIS 2015-2016.
 Licensed under the MIT license.